You can download the latest GroundControl Launchpad from the Launchpad page. Please refer to the documentation on

 Use the filter bar to filter the Launchpad list by name or by attributes:

 Click on the row where a Launchpad is listed to see its Launchpad Details and connected devices:

 At the end of a device, you’ll see an “Actions” menu, which allows you to deploy and access device data, including the Console.
 The Console actually displays a real-time stream of events from your iOS device, a helpful tool for troubleshooting device issues, especially with MDM and app installations.

-Via the Launchpad List, you can manage a fleet of Launchpads remotely with the options to Deploy, Upgrade, Warm iOS Cache, Clear Asset Cache, Delete, and Export Launchpads.
+Via the Launchpad List, you can manage a fleet of Launchpads remotely with the options to Deploy, Warm iOS Cache, Upgrade, Clear Asset Cache, Restart, Delete, and Export Launchpads.